FusionAuth/fusionauth-site/site/_posts/2020-09-03-disclosure-conference-report.md

 There were a number of means to interact with speakers and other attendees.

 * You could tweet (and [I did](https://twitter.com/search?q=%23disclosureconference%20(from%3Amooreds)&src=typed_query), as [did others](https://twitter.com/search?q=%23disclosureconference&src=typed_query)).
 All tweets could be seen from within the conference website.
-* You could ask questions directly of the speaker.
-These were public.
-I did this a few times and the speakers were very responsive.
+* You could publicly ask the speaker questions.
+I asked a few and the speakers were very responsive.
 * There was a chat for each session.
 If you "checked in" to the session, you could see it.
 "Checking in" required you to push a button.
 In my mind it was analogous to sitting down in a conference room.
 (At every conference I've ever attended, some people sit down and others hover around the door, unsure if they want to stay.)
 There were some witty or informative messages, but it didn't get out of hand.
 There were only two levels of comments; a comment and one level of replies.
 You also had a like button.
 * You could directly message attendees.
 This seems like it was supposed to encourage random conversations, which are valuable at in-person conferences.
 With this feature, you could see if someone was online.
 I tried direct chatting two times during one of the breaks but neither person responded.

 There was also a networking form you filled out before the conference with your interests.
 The platform provided a list of people with similar ones.
 It seems like a good idea, but I wasn't able to connect to anyone.
-I didn't try too hard, though.
+I didn't try very hard, though.

 They also had session independent chat rooms.
 Some of the chat rooms were sponsored.
-I didn't head into any of those, figuring they'd be like a booth at a conference.
-I wasn't interested in any of the sponsors and didn't want to waste their time, or have booth folks come at me.
-(No offense meant, I've worked a booth too and that's their job.)
+I didn't head into any of those, figuring they'd be like a booth at a conference: only good to check out if you're interested in the company, their offerings, or their swag.

 There were also a couple of general chat rooms, one for each track.
 I stuck my head in the developer chat room a few times, but the conversation was minimal, less than twenty messages for the entire day.

-Since this was the first online conference I have attended, I thought they did a decent job providing some of the serendipity and interaction which meatspace conferences do.
+Since this was my first synchronous, one hundred percent online conference, I was unsure about how interactions would work.
+I thought they did a pretty good job providing some of the serendipity and conversation at which meatspace conferences excel.

-## The talks
+## The talks I attended

 Ah, the content.
 I'm not going to break down everything for you, as you can watch the videos and see the talks for yourself.
 Instead, I'll post my top takeaways.